c-h-david/rapid/README.md

 $ docker pull chdavid/rapid
 ```

+> The images for RAPID on Docker Hub support CPU architectures for both AMD64
+> and ARM64!

 ### Install packages
 The beauty of Docker is that there is **no need to install anymore packages**.
 RAPID is ready to go!
 To run it, just use: